Home

 Before we get started, here's what we want to change:

-Falling from the world
+Falling from the world...aaand he's gone.

 To start with you'll need a C++ project, this currently cannot be overridden in blueprints.